iamkirankumaryadav/Library/Statistics/Distribution.md

 - Variable **X** follows a **t Distribution** with k **Degree of Freedom**.
 - **Small Sample Size** approximation of a Normal Distrbution.
 - Used for **Hypothesis Testing** with **Limited Data**.
+- Tails are Fat at the both ends.

 ### 4. Chi Squared Distribution